-For the calibration/validation period (2002-2016) two out of the five stations had a sufficient amount of measurement data (at least one year of weekly or bi-weekly data) to be included in the model performance (stations RKB1 and RKB10).
-Figure 5-5 shows the two locations with measurements of ecosystem parameters (chlorophyll-a (CH), light attenuation (K_d), dissolved oxygen (DO), dissolved inorganic phosphorus (DIP), dissolved inorganic nitrogen (DIN), total nitrogen (TN), and total phosphorus (TP)) during the period 2002-2016.
-Time series data are presented using the WEB-tool (http:// rbmp2021-2027.dhigroup.com).
+For the calibration/validation period (2002-2016) two out of the four stations had a sufficient amount of measurement data (at least one year of weekly or bi-weekly data) to be included in the model performance analysis.
+Figure 5-5 shows the location of the two stations (stations RKB22 and RKB23) with measurements of ecosystem parameters (chlorophyll-a (CH), light attenuation (K_d), dissolved oxygen (DO), dissolved inorganic phosphorus (DIP), dissolved inorganic nitrogen (DIN), total nitrogen (TN), and total phosphorus (TP)) during the period 2002-2016.
+Time series data are presented using the WEB-tool (http://rbmp2021-2027.dhigroup.com).